On the Ability of Transformers to Verify Plans: Learning Framework

 The following definitions will be used: \begin{definition} If $T \in \Theta_i$, then define $\RegWeak(T)$ to be $\RegStrong(T)$ minus the term in Eq.~(\ref{eq:additional-penalty}).
 That is,

 where

 \end{definition}

 The following lemma will be used for both directions of our main theorem \ref{thm:guarantee}, and is an adaptation of Lemma 17 from \citet{huangformal2025}.
-The proof technique is the same, the main thing that changes is that the terms in the derivation refer to our framework.
-We try to keep our notation and argumentation similar to theirs to enable quick readability for a reader familiar with \citet{huangformal2025}.
+The proof technique is the same, the main thing that changes is that the terms in the derivation refer to our framework: in paticular, the treatment of positional encodings from \citet{huangformal2025} is transferred to also apply to extended alphabet characters.
+We intentionally keep our notation and argumentation similar to theirs to enable quick readability for a reader familiar with \citet{huangformal2025}.
 For readers unfamiliar with \citet{huangformal2025}, the following set of proofs are still self contained, and our remarks are meant to simply acknowledge that the following proof argument style is not novel, and is simply an application of it in our context. \begin{lemma} Let $T_1, T_2, \dots$, where $T_n \in \Theta_n$, be a sequence generated by the Inference Procedure based on the functional behavior of a function $f \in \mathcal{F}$, and such that

 Then $f$ is expressible by a Symbolic {\LimitTransformer} and there is some $N_0$ such that, for all $m > N_0$, $T_m$ matches $f$ on all inputs of length $k \leq m$. \end{lemma}

 \begin{proof}

 We will refer to all sets of pariwise functions $\alpha$ with related types with $\Phi_{\text{related}}$.
 We will use a superscript $\Phi_{\text{related}}^{(T)}$, to indicate the symbolic limit transformer whose relevant product functions of this type are being talked about.